Design Thinking in Planning Interest Group

 About / History

-The American Planning Association's Design Thinking in Planning Interest Group birthed from an APA Learn Design Thinking Series in 2022 taught by Thomas Fisher (University of Minnesota) where we, as Planners, can explore integrating Design Thinking perspectives, principles, and practices in our planning efforts as a way to be relevant to the constant changes in our communities.
-COVID-19 was the context we spoke throughout the course.
-Participants from this course recognized this course content as essential towards advancing a more human-centered and equitable approach in the field of Planning.
+The American Planning Association's Design Thinking in Planning Interest Group was born from the Design Thinking Series in 2022, taught by Thomas Fisher (University of Minnesota), where we, as Planners, can explore integrating Design Thinking perspectives, principles, and practices in our planning efforts as a way to be relevant to the constant changes in our communities.
+COVID-19 was the context we spoke about throughout the course.
+Participants from this course recognized this course content as essential for advancing a more human-centered and equitable approach in the field of Planning.

 The mission of the American Planning Association's Design Thinking In Planning Interest Group is to advance design thinking by expanding awareness, advocacy, and education across the Planning industry and in related disciplines through communications, education and training, guest speakers, events, the design of innovative and best practices, and partnership development.